Simulating quantum measurements without superposition devices: Classical measurement models

-where $\{E_{k|\lambda}\}_k$ is a basis measurement for every $\lambda$.
-Note that the model may use an (uncountably) infinite number of devices $\mathcal{M}_\lambda$, thereby motivating the integral.
-Actually, the model can be simplified without loss of generality.
-In Supplementary Material we show that the post-processing can be ignored at the price of allowing $\{E_{k|\lambda}\}_{k}$ to be a projective measurement of arbitrary rank.
-Thus, the classical measurement model is equivalently written as
+\end{definition} Note that the model may use an (uncountably) infinite number of devices $\mathcal{M}_\lambda$, thereby motivating the integral in the definition.
+However, the model can be simplified without loss of generality.
+Specifically, we can eliminate the post-processing at the price of allowing each simulation measurement to be of arbitrary rank.